 The grand entry exemplifies the beauty of this building.
 The multi profiled trim steps back into a vaulted gothic arch.

 The cathedral turrets are capped with the pieces that weighted over 5,500 lbs.

-The stone veneer with monolithic design accent is built using 955 cast stone pieces (970 cubic feet, 131,000 lb. of weight).
+The stone veneer that has look and feel from the distance of monolithic stone design, is built using 955 cast stone pieces (970 cubic feet, 131,000 lb. of weight).

 The AAS team custom fabricated cast stone pieces for the grand entry stone design that is more than five stories high.
 The complex design of the radius angle arch required challenging mold process using the CNC parts to build the molds.

 The building qualified for the LEED Silver credit.